AlgorithmiKee/notes/Machine_Learning/Bayes_Linear_Regression.md

 \end{align}
 $$

-By the property of multivariate Gaussian, we conclude that the posterior is also Gaussian
+By the property of multivariate Gaussian, the posterior is also Gaussian:

 $$
 \begin{align}